filecoin-project/devgrants/rfps/rfp-consensus-visualization-tool.md

 And also:

 - has a well-documented, human-readable codebase
-- works with a Filecoin node API (local or remote) and database or cache if needed to perform the intended workflow
+- works with a Filecoin node API (lotus* and/or go-filecoin, local or remote) and database or cache if needed to perform the intended workflow (* starting with the lotus API is recommended)
 - has tutorials with demo usage
 - can be in any mainstream language with a preference for ones that ensure easy long-term maintenance
 - is well-tested and usable by a large audience during Testnet and Mainnet

 > NOTE: Node API improvements are likely between now, Testnet and Mainnet.
-We will work with node implementers to document relevant API calls and provide coordinated opportunities for questions and feedback.
-A filecoin-api-client npm library also exists but is currently out of date.
+We will work with node implementers to document relevant API calls and provide coordinated opportunities for questions and feedback and recommend starting with the lotus API.

 ## Recommended Team